-Students who do not complete the proctored event as scheduled must submit a valid documented excuse within three business days after the scheduled event.
+Students who do not complete the proctored event as scheduled must submit a valid documented excuse within three (3) business days after the scheduled event.
 If the excuse is approved by the instructor of the course, students must make arrangements with the instructor to makeup/reschedule the missed event.
 The penalty and makeup instructions will be at the instructor's discretion.

-Students who do not complete the proctored event on the scheduled date and do not present a valid documented excuse within three business days of the scheduled event will be withdrawn from the course with a "WF" (Withdrawn Failing) and will be disabled in Blackboard.
-The last date of attendance will be the last day an academic activity is completed.
-If the proctored event is scheduled during final exams, any student who misses the proctored event will be issued an "F" (Failing) for the course.
+Students who do not complete the proctored event on the scheduled date and do not present a valid documented excuse within three (3) business days of the scheduled event will be given a zero for the proctored event.